A quantum picture of light-suppressed photosynthetic charge transfer: Discussion of Experiments

-which shows that in low light electrons tend to dwell in $\ket{R}$ rather than in $\ket{R^*}$, and consequently a significant portion of the loss in Y(ND) goes to Y(I) rather than to Y(NA), corresponding to a substantial increase in the population of oxidizable P700.
-This explains the rise in the light response curve of Y(I) immediately from zero light, in contrast to a decline in that of $P_{R}^{\textrm{ss}}$.
-It also explains the much deeper dip in the light response curve of Y(ND) than that of $P_{L}^{\textrm{ss}}$.
-This dip can touch zero in low light, which implies that all the P$700^+$ have been reduced by LEF, before being re-oxidized by photo-blockade in higher light.
-On the other hand, when $\epsilon \expect{n} \gg1$, Y(I) and Y(NA) share the loss in Y(ND) evenly as the electron transport rate saturates.
-The second-order deviations of Fig.~\ref{fig:add} from realistic data may be attributed to feedback processes not addressed in our minimal model.
+which shows that in low light electrons tend to dwell in $\ket{R}$ rather than in $\ket{R^*}$, and consequently a substantial portion of the loss in Y(ND) goes to Y(I) rather than to Y(NA).
+That is, the deviations of Y(ND) and Y(I) from $P_{L}^{\textrm{ss}}$ and $P_{R}^{\textrm{ss}}$, respectively, due to an increasing (rather than conserved) local charge compensate each other, while Y(NA) stays roughly unaffected until higher light where it starts to share the gain with Y(I).
+This explains the rise of Y(I) in low light, in contrast to the monotonic decline of $P_{R}^{\textrm{ss}}$.
+It also explains the much deeper dip of Y(ND) than $P_{L}^{\textrm{ss}}$.